top of page

 Due to the seasonal weather across Africa some of the more remote countries, parks and camps can be inaccessible for some months of the year.
 Which camps and where will vary but in the context of Zambia, where Classic Zambia Safaris operates, small bush-camps like ours (see Kutali and Chula Island Camp and Musekese and Ntemwa-Busanga Camp), are generally only open from May until November.

-That helps as a starting point of course, but we are often asked ‘what time of year is best?’ – now this is an impossible question to answer as each month has its own charm and characteristics.
+That helps as a starting point of course, but we are often asked ‘what is the best time of year for a safari?’ – now this is an impossible question to answer as each month has its own charm and characteristics.

 Generally speaking Zambia has 3 seasons, a hot/dry season from September to November, a cold/dry season from June to August and a hot/wet season from December to May.
 With the wet season being too difficult to access the more remote bush-camps (some larger lodges with better access to tar roads and all-weather airstrips do exist too) that leaves us the cooler months of May/June/July and the hotter months of August/September/October/November.